-Yeshua means salvation, therefore Jesus saves people!
-Any true believer would agree with this – the author included.
-Jesus saves people from sins, this is equally true.
-Jesus’ reconciling us to God through the cross is essential and saves us from future eternal separation from God.
+Yeshua means salvation; therefore, Jesus saves people from their sins!
+Jesus’ reconciling us to God through the cross is essential and keeps us from eternal separation from God.
 Salvation is much more than just being “saved from sin”.
 We have equated salvation to the born again experience, yet this is theologically inaccurate.

-In this first lesson, we define the word salvation and what it correctly means.
-We will find that salvation is theologically an incorrect terminology for being born-again, and show that salvation is not through the cross.
-Then we will look at the new birth, or being born again in the next lesson “Salvation at New Birth”.
+In this first lesson, we define salvation and what it correctly means.
+We will find that salvation is an incorrect terminology for being born-again and show that salvation is not through the cross.
+Then we will look at the new birth, or being born again, in the next lesson, “Salvation at New Birth”.

 There is a lot of confusion around salvation.
-Conversations abound around comments like, ‘once saved, always saved’, or ‘losing one’s salvation’ and does ‘salvation require work‘?
-‘Baptism is a requirement of salvation’ is another error that has arisen, as a result of this limited theology on salvation (soteriology).
+Conversations abound around comments like, “once saved, always saved”, or “losing one’s salvation”, and does “salvation require work”?
+As a requirement of salvation, baptism is another error that has arisen due to this limited theology on salvation (soteriology).

-I will show you that having a salvation experience may lead to being born-again, but on its own, is not a complete description of:
+We will see that having a salvation experience may lead to being born-again, but on its own, it is not a complete description of:

 - being born-again, (becoming a new creation with a new heart, through the Holy Spirit entering that person)

 - becoming a Christian – (a disciple of Jesus and believing that Jesus is the way the truth and the life and no man comes to the Father except through Him), and

 - being a son and daughter of God.

 Preventing confusion is very important for not yet believers or new Christians because they will see scriptures like “work out your salvation”.
 Therefore, suddenly they think they need to do something to earn their right to be a son or daughter of God.